Chatchaponz/WebShop_Project/README.txt

 3. CREATE database name 'myshop' using code in folder 'sql'
    NOTE: We already provide you the code that create database and also add table

-4. put 'myShop' (our web folder) in ./Xampp/htdocs/
+4. How to put 'myShop' (our web folder) in ./Xampp/htdocs/ 4.1 Create folder name 'myShop' put every code into this folder 4.2 Don't forget to unzip htaccess
+4.2 Goto ./Xampp/htdocs/
+4.3 put 'myShop' (our web folder) in ./Xampp/htdocs/

 5. In web browser type: localhost/myShop